HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 The contraction code generates one HDF5 file per diagram type and per gauge configuration with names like `C4cC_cnfg4824.h5`.
 We have to decide how we iterate through all this data.
-In the end we want one file per GEVP element containing all the observations from all configurations.
+In the end we want one file per correlator matrix element containing all the observations from all configurations.
 These iteration orders come to mind:

 1. Treat the configurations independent of each other.
-Open all the diagram files for a particular configuration (like 4825) and then build all the GEVP elements from this.
+Open all the diagram files for a particular configuration (like 4825) and then build all the correlator matrix elements from this.

     *Advantages*: Only one HDF5 file has to be opened at any one time.
 Also the file can be consumed completely in one go, amortizing the expensive indexing operation after opening the file.
 Parallelization over observations is trivial this way.

-    *Disadvantages*: The intermediate result are lots of GEVP elements but with only one observation each.
+    *Disadvantages*: The intermediate result are lots of correlator matrix elements but with only one observation each.
 These have to be combined later on.
 Depending on the data format it is just a concatenation.
 One has to be careful not to create millions of files for intermediate output.

-2. Focus on one GEVP element and build it for all observations at the same time.
+2. Focus on one correlator matrix element and build it for all observations at the same time.

-    *Advantages*: There is no intermediate result, the whole statistics for a given GEVP element is created directly.
+    *Advantages*: There is no intermediate result, the whole statistics for a given correlator matrix element is created directly.

     *Disadvantages*: A lot of HDF5 files has to be opened, and only few datasets are going to be extracted.
 [We know